 How We Started

-More than half a century ago, World War II left an estimated one-fifth of the world’s Lutherans homeless.
+In 1945, World War II left an estimated one-fifth of the world’s Lutherans homeless.
 Here in the United States, Lutheran churches in at least 20 states mobilized to help in Europe through a new agency called Lutheran World Relief.

-The recipients of LWR’s aid have changed — as has much of our operations — but in thousands of parishes, in millions of offerings and in uncounted prayers, US Lutherans have supported LWR’s work ever since.
+The recipients of LWR’s aid have changed — as has much of our operations — but in thousands of congregations, in millions of offerings and in uncounted prayers, US Lutherans have supported LWR’s work ever since.

 With a commitment to end suffering, LWR’s work took shape.